Repello-AI/whistleblower/README.md

 2. Open the provided URL in your browser.
 Enter the required information in the textboxes and select the model.
 Click the submit button to generate the output.

+### WebSocket Transport
+If your target application exposes a WebSocket endpoint, you can use the WebSocket transport in the UI:

+1. Set the `Transport` dropdown to `WebSocket`.
+2. Provide a valid WebSocket URL (e.g., `ws://host/path` or `wss://host/path`).
+3. Configure request/response structures the same way as REST, using `$INPUT` in the request and `$OUTPUT` in the response to indicate where the prompt and model output should be.

+Notes:
+- The current WebSocket support sends a single JSON message and waits for a single JSON response.
+If your server streams multiple frames or uses a non-JSON protocol, you may need to adapt the code.
+- The optional API key (if provided) is sent as an `X-repello-api-key` header during the WebSocket handshake.

 ### Command Line Interface
 1. Create a JSON file with the necessary input data.
 An example file (input_example.json) is provided in the repository.